elifesciences/lens-browser/README.md

 ## Installation

 1. Download the latest distribution [here](https://github.com/elifesciences/lens-browser/releases) and extract its contents
-2. Adjust index.html to point to the desired backend.
+2. Adjust index.html to point to your desired [Lens Indexer](https://github.com/elifesciences/lens-indexer) instance.

    ```js
      var app = new window.LensBrowser({
      api_url: "https://elife-lens-indexer.herokuapp.com"
      });
    ```

+3. Upload the folder to a static webhost (Amazon S3 would do)